-Statement of the United States of America 68th Session of the UN General Assembly Sixth Committee Agenda 80 United Nations Programme of Assistance in the Teaching, Study and Wider Appreciation of International Law John R. Arbogast, Counselor for Legal Affairs October 16, 2013
+Statement by John Arbogast, Counselor for Legal Affairs 69th Session of the UN General Assembly Sixth Committee United Nations Programme of Assistance in the Teaching, Study and Wider Appreciation of International Law Agenda Item 77

 Thank you, Mr. Chairman.

 The United States thanks the Secretary-General for his report on the United Nations Program of Assistance in the Teaching, Study, Dissemination and Wider Appreciation of International Law.